Brazil Payroll and Benefits Guide

 Firstly, foreigners are restricted from operating in certain jobs and industries in Brazil, including journalism and broadcasting, mining, road haulage, and some healthcare services.
 This is by no means an exhaustive list, so make sure you check your organization’s eligibility before starting any business set-up activities.

 Key steps on the set-up journey include drafting a Power of Attorney agreement with your chosen lawyers; getting documents notarized; obtaining a CNPJ tax number (essential for using eSocial); registering with the Central Bank; submitting documents of incorporation to the State Trade Board; and opening a Brazilian bank account.
 You may also be required to apply for business licenses, depending on your industry.
-Be warned: Brazilian processes and admin can be slow (although they are gradually improving), so it may take you several months to complete everything.
+It should be noted that Brazilian processes and admin can be slow (although they are gradually improving), so it may take you several months to complete everything.

 Employment Considerations